kaby76/AntlrVSIX/README.md

 .vssix is 5M in size, it did not compute that the server executable needs to be added into the .vsix.
 Quit VS, then reopen.
 Do not do "rebuild", only "build".

-## Work in progress for v6.x:
+## Planned for v6.x:

 * Add in Piggy for grammar rewriting and checking.
 The addition of Piggy will allow for rules to transform the grammar e.g., warning/removal of LHS predicates in lexer, replacing factored grammar rules with Kleene star rules (which result in faster parsers).

+## Planned for v5.7:

+* Generalized fold/unfold/pack grammar rule refactorings.

 ## Work in progress for v5.6:

 * Import of Flex/Bison/Yacc grammars.
-* Generalized fold/unfold/pack grammar rule refactorings.
-* Adjust Antlr4BuildTasks options to directly reflect options for the Java Antlr Tool, using the descriptions in the Antlr documentation.
+* Elimination of left recursion.
 * Bug fixes.

 ## Release notes for v5.5: